-This then heats the cold mains water that is entering the other side of the plate heat exchanger, which will come out hot and travel along the pipe to the hot tap you are using.
+This then heats the cold mains water that is entering the other side of the plate heat exchanger which will come out hot and travel along the pipe to the hot tap you are using.

 Then, with the help of a diverter valve and a pump, the water circulates around all the radiators and back to the boiler via the flow and return pipes.

-This will keep circulating around the sealed central heating system and through the radiators until the room thermostat turns the heating off when it reaches temperature, or is manually turned off.
+This will keep circulating around the sealed central heating system and through the radiators until the room thermostat turns the heating off when it reaches temperature or is manually turned off.

 If someone opens a hot water tap, the hot water takes priority and the diverter valve will divert the water away from the radiators and back to the plate heat exchanger to heat the hot water.

 Combi boilers first came out in Europe in the 60s, and first came out in the UK in the 70s.
-Combi boilers have come a long way since then, and had many problems along the way.
+Combi boilers have come a long way since then and had many problems along the way.